Sharpham Bird Walk: Dusk Chorus - hear nature's music

 The mixed landscape of the Sharpham Estate beside the picturesque Dart estuary provides an ideal location for many different bird species, some of which will have just arrived back from their winter quarters in Africa.
 The birds will be in full song to set up territories and attract a mate.

-Thanks to support from the National Lottery Heritage Fund, we are able to offer some free places on this event for adults and children, for those who would find it hard to attend otherwise.
+Thanks to support from the National Lottery Heritage Fund, we are able to offer some free and subsided places on this event, for those who would find it hard to attend otherwise.
 Click the Costs tab above to see the prices.

 Our expert Mike Langman will help you to identify the various bird song and calls which should include Goldcrests, Blackcap, Mistle and Song Thrush and the beautiful evening song of the Blackbird.